 The place is culturally diverse and this is one of its key assets.
 Today, Brierfield and Reedley has over 3,800 residents of BME heritage representing 38% of the total population, well above the regional (10%) and national average (14%).
-Initially attracted by job opportunities in the cotton textile industries, many workers from the Indian sub continent (part of the British Empire) came to work in Pennine Lancashire in the 1960's-1970's.
+Initially attracted by job opportunities in the cotton textile industries, many workers from the Indian sub-continent came to work in Pennine Lancashire in the 1960's-1970's.
 The biggest employment attraction in Brierfield itself was the former textile mills (Brierfield Mill and Hollin Bank Mill).
 Most workers were from the Pakistani community.
 They eventually settled, and were joined by their families.